 - Low deformation and distortion, as no melting occurs

-- No emission of pollutants in contrast to arc or laser welding
+- No pollutant emissions in contrast to arc or laser welding

 - Wide range of applications: aluminum, copper, magnesium

-- Lower costs due to high welding speed and low post-processing
+- Lower costs due to high welding speed and minimal post-processing

-The process is increasingly being used in e-mobility for high-quality welded joints such as large battery housings and electronics housings.
-The welding of cast housing and cover ensures a pore-free and medium-tight joint with minimum heat input.
+The process is increasingly being used in e-mobility for high-quality welded joints such as large battery housings and electronic housings.
+Welding the cast housing and cover ensures a non-porous and medium-tight joint with minimal heat input.

-The integration of friction stir welding is basically possible at SW in all machine series.
-The speeds & feeds for friction stir welding must be adapted to the axis forces of the machine.
+The integration of friction stir welding is generally possible in all SW machine series.
+The speeds and feeds for friction stir welding must be adapted to the axis forces of the machine.
 Independent Z-axes are recommended for multi-spindle welding.
-By using single and multi-spindle machining centers, upstream or downstream machining operations can be combined, thus significantly increasing efficiency compared to conventional friction stir welding systems.
+The use of single and multi-spindle machining centers allows upstream and downstream machining operations to be combined, thus significantly increasing efficiency compared to conventional friction stir welding systems.

 Connection.